.avif)

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.

-OpenVPN is an open-source VPN protocol and software stack used to provide encrypted remote access and site-to-site connectivity over untrusted networks.
-It is often selected when teams need strong TLS-based security, flexible routing, and broad client compatibility across mixed environments.
+OpenVPN is an open-source VPN protocol and software stack used to secure remote access and site-to-site connectivity over untrusted networks.
+It is commonly chosen when teams need TLS-based security, flexible routing control, and broad client support across heterogeneous environments.

-Our experience with OpenVPN helped us develop repeatable deployment patterns, automation, and operational runbooks that we used to secure client remote access and site-to-site connectivity across cloud, on-prem, and hybrid environments.
+Our experience with OpenVPN helped us develop repeatable architecture patterns, security baselines, and operational runbooks that we used to deliver reliable remote access and site-to-site connectivity for clients across cloud, on-prem, and hybrid networks.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple OpenVPN use cases—from secure remote access to hybrid site connectivity and operational observability—and enables us to deliver OpenVPN setups that are reliable, auditable, and straightforward to operate.
+This experience helped us accumulate significant knowledge across OpenVPN use cases—from secure remote access to hybrid site connectivity and operational observability—and enables us to deliver OpenVPN setups that are secure, auditable, and straightforward to operate.

 Some of the things we can help you do with OpenVPN include: